jacobricktified/freecodecamp-open_source/README.md

  on the page and create dynamic user interfaces that shrink and expand automatically.

 In this course, you'll learn the fundamentals of flexbox and dynamic layouts by building a Twitter card.

+7.# CSS Grid
+The CSS grid is a newer standard that makes it easy to build complex responsive layouts.
+It works by turning an HTML element into a grid, and lets you place child elements anywhere within.

+In this course, you'll learn the fundamentals of CSS grid by building different complex layouts, including a blog.